CS3237-2324S1-G05/ML/README.md

 # Smart Carpark ML Codebase 🚗💡

 Welcome to the GitHub repository for the Smart Carpark system's ML codes!
-This code repository contains the detection models for the .
+This code repository contains the codes for car plate recognition and human detector.

 This is done as part of the Project for CS3237 - Introduction to Internet of Things, AY23/24 Semester 1.